Consciousness Studies

 In the 1990s and early 2000s I completed first a Masters and then a doctorate in cognitive science.
 Cognitive science is the study of how the mind works and how it solves everyday tasks.
 My doctorate at Sussex University concerned learning and memory in bumblebees.
 Basically, my colleagues and I spent three years training bumblebees in a big perspex-topped coffin.
 You can hear more about this on a science program I did on BBC Radio Northampton, with Helen Baby and Cal Cooper.

 My interest in consciousness has always included what have been called ‘anomalous’ or ‘psychic’ experiences.
 ‘Parapsychology,’ the study of ostensible psychic phenomena, has often been dismissed as ‘woo woo’ or ‘pseudoscience.’
 I think this sort of dismissal is a mistake.
 ‘Anomalous experiences’ form a huge body of human experience that shouldn’t be ignored.
 The properly ‘scientific’ response is to try better to understand such experiences.
-For more information about this and other topics check out my academic writings on my academia.edu page.
+For more information about this and other topics check out my academic writings on my academia.edu page and also the What Lies Beyond book.
 I have also contributed to the Society for Psychical Research’s Psi Encyclopedia.

 Science Fiction Writing